-Statistical sampling is a recognised and widely used method, due to the fact that the stormwater pipes are buried below the ground, and a visual assessment of the stormwater pipe network is difficult to determine without the assistance the sampling to provide effective results, the CCTV inspection needs to be undertaken as a random sampling.
+Statistical sampling is a recognised and widely used method, due to the fact that the stormwater pipes are buried below the ground, and a visual assessment of the stormwater pipe network is difficult to determine without the assistance of CCTV technology.
+However, for the sampling to provide effective results, the CCTV inspection needs to be undertaken as a random sampling.
 The application of asset condition based on the age of the various areas across the municipality has been undertaken in conjunction with limited CCTV including in areas where known defects have been reported.

+Excellent

+required.

-Excellent RATING 0 Brand new asset or recently rehabilitated to as new condition.
-Only cyclical routine maintenance is required.
-Very Good RATING 1 Asset is in very good overall condition only routine maintenance Good RATING 2 Superficial defects may be present requiring minor maintenance, in addition to cyclical routine maintenance.
+Brand new asset or recently rehabilitated to as new condition.
+Only cyclical routine maintenance is

-RATING 3 Moderate deterioration.
-More frequent maintenance is required in addition to cyclical routine maintenance, in order to maintain adequate serviceability.

-RATING 4
+Very Good

+Asset is in very good overall condition only routine maintenance is required.

+Good

+Superficial defects may be present requiring minor maintenance, in addition to cyclical routine maintenance.